-The pressure on our natural resources increases with each passing year.
-It is no longer viable to use systemsthat are limited solely to extracting, producing, using, and discarding.
+The pressure on our natural resources grows with each passing year.
+It is no longer sustainable to rely on systemsthat merely extract, produce, use, and discard.

-Finding development models that strike a balance between economic growth, social welfare, and environmental protection has become an urgent challenge, especially for the younger generations who will inherit the planet.
+Finding development models that strike a balance between economic growth, social well-being, and environmental protection has become an urgent challenge, especially for the younger generations who will inherit the planet.

-Faced with this reality, concepts such as the circular economy, sustainability, and the Sustainable Development Goals take on new relevance in conversations about the future.
+Given this reality, concepts such as the circular economy, sustainability, and the Sustainable Development Goals take on new significance in discussions about the future.

 What is sustainable development?

-One of the fundamental pillars of global policies in the 21st century is sustainable development.
+One of the cornerstones of global policy in the 21st century is sustainable development.

-Its origin can be found in the 1987 Brundtland Report, where it was defined as the ability to meet the needs of the present without compromising the ability of future generations to meet their own needs.
+The concept originated in the 1987 Brundtland Report, which defined it as the ability to meet the needs of the present without compromising the ability of future generations to meet their own needs.

-It is recognized that economic growth cannot be separated from environmental protectionand social welfare.
+It is widely recognized that economic growth cannot be separated from environmental protectionor social welfare.

 Sustainable development is based on three dimensions:

-- Environmental: Everything related to protecting ecosystems, reducing pollution, and responsible management of natural resources.
+- Environmental: Everything related to the protection of ecosystems, the reduction of pollution, and the responsible management of natural resources.

 - Social: Focuses on ensuring equity, inclusion, health, education, and quality of life.

-- Economy: Promotes efficient, innovative production systems capable of generating economic growth without destroying their natural base.
+- Economic: Promotes efficient, innovative production systems capable of generating economic growth without destroying the natural environment.

-Sustainable development is about balancing these three dimensions, seeking equilibrium, rather than prioritizing one over the other.
+Sustainable development is about balancing these three dimensions, seeking a balance rather than prioritizing one over the others.

 In this context, the 2030 Agenda for Sustainable Development, adopted by the United Nations in 2015, established the Sustainable Development Goals (SDGs).